Back to Kings Life index

 If you are an international student who wants to study at undergraduate degree level in the UK, a foundation course — or an alternative pre-university qualification such as A-levels or International Baccalaureate — is essential.
 A foundation course will bridge the gap between high school and university.

-The Kings Advanced Level Foundation is specifically designed to help international students achieve outstanding grades, receive offers from the top UK universities, and also to equip students with the skills they need to succeed at undergraduate level.
+The Kings Degree Pathway Programme is specifically designed to help international students achieve outstanding grades, receive offers from the top UK universities, and also to equip students with the skills they need to succeed at undergraduate level.

-The compulsory CSS and Data Handling modules have the additional benefit of developing the study skills and academic English language ability that will ensure a smooth transition to university and help you to thrive during your degree.
+The compulsory English language development, CSS and Data Handling modules have the additional benefit of developing the study skills and academic English language ability that will ensure a smooth transition to university and help you to thrive during your degree.

 Back to top